 Contents

-national immunization schedule or Vaccination
+National immunization schedule or Vaccination

 Immunization is one of the global health and development success stories which saves millions of lives every year.
-Vaccines build natural defense protection in the body and work to reduce the risk of getting diseases.
+Vaccines build natural defence protection in the body and work to reduce the risk of getting diseases.

-By implementing the National, Immunization prevents 2-3 million deaths every year.
+Implementing National, Immunization prevents 2-3 million deaths every year.
 The diseases diphtheria, tetanus, pertussis, influenza, and measles are prevented.

 Effects of Vaccination

-Sometimes Vaccination also will have some side effects as pain at the injection spot and mild fever.
-DPT (Diphtheria, Pertussis, Tetanus) Vaccine will show some side effects, and for measles, vaccine rashes may develop after use.
-After taking some vaccines may also cause allergies in babies.
+DPT (Diphtheria, Pertussis, Tetanus) Vaccine will show some side effects; for measles, vaccine rashes may develop after use.
+Taking some vaccines may also cause allergies in babies.

-In some cases, the baby may get a high fever and even lose consciousness after vaccinating.
+In some cases, the baby may get a high fever and even lose consciousness after Vaccination.
 In such cases, the baby is taken to the doctor immediately.
-By consulting doctors and taking treatment correctly will result in complete recovery from fever.

-National Immunization Schedule Chart 2020
+National Immunization Schedule Chart 2022

 Below is the latest National Immunization Schedule 2020 chart by the government of India.